heavyblotto/memorativa/docs/i-vision.md

 - Players must use the concepts they have created in their memory houses to solve for the binary.

-## VII.
+## VIII.
 Table: summary of features, levels 1-3

-## VIII.
+## IX.
 Summary of ars memorativa systems

 The art of memory (ars memorativa) has a history spanning from ancient Greece to modern times.
 Here are key systems and practitioners: